Renting a Car & Driving in Albania

 Tips for Driving in Albania

 They do seem quite lax about the rules of the road, though.
-For example, I saw lots of double parking in Shkoder, or random parking in the most inconvenient spots (for other drivers), overtaking on the shoulder and speeding.
+There’s lots of double parking, parking in the most inconvenient spots (for other drivers and pedestrians), overtaking on the shoulder and speeding.

-After driving for 10 days, including cross border, Tirana and the mountains, my biggest tip is to take your time.
+I’ve driven all over the country, including cross border, Tirana and the mountains.
+My biggest tip is to take your time.
 Let other drivers pass if they want to and keep your sense of humour!

-• Speed limits vary a lot: Generally they are 40 or 50 km/hr in urban areas and 80 km/hr on highways, but this varies.
-At one point the speed limit was 120 km/hr on the A1 toll road.
+- Speed limits vary a lot: Generally they are 40 or 50 km/h in urban areas and up to 90 km/h on highways, but this varies.
+At one point the speed limit was 120 km/h on the A1 toll road.
 The speed limit also drops around exits and entry points on highways.

-• Watch your speed: There were days when I saw a lots police with radar on the highways.
+- Watch your speed: There were days when I saw a lots police with radar on the highways.
 Other drivers were really good about flashing their lights as a warning.
+I also found out the hard way there is photo radar.

-• Fold in your mirrors when parked: Roads can be narrow and when you’re parked, fold in your mirrors to avoid another car hitting them.
-I rented a Hyundai Venue and the mirrors folded in automatically when I switched the ignition off.
+- Fold in your mirrors when parked: Roads can be very narrow.
+Fold in your mirrors when parked to avoid another car hitting them.
+Most rentals have mirrors that fold in automatically when the ignition is switched off.

 Road Conditions in Albania

-For the most part, the roads were very good.
+For the most part, the roads are good.
 The A1 toll highway is excellent, and it saved me about an hour driving across Albania.
 It includes the 5.5. km long Kalimash Tunnel, an engineering marvel.

 Tolls costs are low.
 Between Kosovo and Lezhe it cost 500 lek ($6.10 USD).
 When I was driving back to Tirana from Lezhe, the toll was less than 200 lek.